-Together with the cold weather, fall and winter also beckons flu season, with many people coughing and sneezing wherever you turn.
-Flu, or influenza, affects around 5 percent to 20 percent of the American population per year, which translates to roughly 10.4 billion dollars of medical expenses annually.1 Aside from the medical expenses, influenza season also means missed schooldays and workdays.
+Together with the cold weather, fall and winter also beckon flu season, with many people coughing and sneezing wherever you turn.
+Flu or influenza affects 5 to 20 percent of the American population every year, which translates to roughly $10.4 billion in medical expenses annually.1 Aside from the monetary costs, influenza season also means missed school days and workdays.

-If you’re currently battling a bout of flu, a couple of questions come to mind: How long does this usually last and what can you do to recover fast?
-This article will answer these questions, plus provide other helpful facts and tips to get you through flu season.
+If you’re currently battling flu, you may wonder how long this usually lasts and what you can do to recover faster.
+This article will answer common concerns regarding this illness, plus provide other helpful facts and tips to get you through flu season.

-Flu symptoms usually appear one to four days after your exposure to the influenza virus.
-You’ll first start running a fever, which may sometimes be accompanied by chills.
-The symptoms typically get worse a few days or hours in.
-If you’re starting to feel sick and you’re quite sure that you’ve come across a person with the flu, here are some of the symptoms that you should be on the lookout for:2
+Flu symptoms usually appear one to four days after your exposure to the virus.
+You’ll probably first start running a fever, which may sometimes be accompanied by chills.
+The symptoms typically get worse a in few days or even within hours.
+If you’re starting to feel sick and you’re quite sure you’ve been exposed to flu, here are symptoms to look out for:2,3,4

 - Vomiting and diarrhea

 - Fever (although not everyone may experience this)

 In rare cases, flu may make you more susceptible to complications, including viral or bacterial pneumonia, dehydration and sinus infections.
 People who may suffer from them are usually children, adults over 65 years of age, those with compromised immune systems and pregnant women.5